akeneo/pim-api-docs/content/guides/translation-connection/step1-who-is-your-connector-for.md

 * An **easy to follow download/installation process:** to retrieve and install your connector.
 It depends on your business model.
 If you require your client to install the connector themself, make sure you provide appropriate documentation.
 * A **full documentation** about **the limits of your connector**
-* An **easy to follow configuration process** to set up the connection between Akeneo PIM and your online Translation solution as well as parameters to configure the connector.
+* An **easy to follow configuration process** to set up the connection between Akeneo PIM and your online translation solution as well as parameters to configure the connector.
 * An access to **the connector logs** to have all history and be able to investigate on errors.